 It is a nice quiet place in middle of the busy city streets to take a refreshing walk and as you stroll around the park, you can still detect a few remains of the old cemetery grounds.

 14 Kalamaja region

-Kalamaja is the name of the neighborhood that connects the sea line and harbors to the Balti Jaam train station.
+Kalamaja is the name of the neighbourhood that connects the sea line and harbors to the Balti Jaam train station.
 It is really eclectic and bohemian part of the city.
-It is considered as the most hipster neighborhood in Tallinn.
+It is considered as the most hipster neighbourhood in Tallinn.

 You can see it even by the architecture of those old wooden buildings and just to walk along the streets it is interesting to see how the old buildings are mixed with the new and modern.

 Over 10 years ago, when I first moved to this part of the city, it was considered as a pretty dangerous and poor neighbourhood, but now it has become one of the desired locations to live in the city.

 In Kalamaja there are ton of cafes and restaurants to visit, a newly renovated Balti Jaam market and a lot of local little businesses and shops that might not be so known to a foreigner, but it is surely an interesting part of the town to explore and discover.
 If you are delighted with the spirit of Bohemian life, don’t miss your chance to visit this colorful area.
 Let’s inscribe it in your list of great things to do in Tallinn.